2024 Goals & Performance

 3,4,5,6

-1 Corrective actions completed within the agreed timeline in the final corporate environmental audit report.
+(1) Corrective actions completed within the agreed timeline in the final action plan.

-2 The 2024 base case is our projected 2024 water use, energy use, GHG emissions, and waste generation, as calculated using our life of mine plans adjusted for annual production guidance
+(2) The 2025 base case is our projected 2025 water use, energy use, GHG emissions, and waste generation, as calculated using our life of mine plans adjusted for annual production guidance.

-3 We define significant social disputes as grievances that cannot be resolved jointly within a reasonable time frame or require significant financial and legal resources to resolve.
+(4) We define significant social disputes as grievances that cannot be resolved jointly within a reasonable time frame or that require significant financial and legal resources to resolve.
 These disputes are escalated to site-level or country-level senior management to oversee the resolution process.